What to Expect

 At the weekend, updates will be at variable times because caring for the inpatients is our priority.
 We know you will be keen to hear from us about your pet, but please wait for our call, rather than phoning in to the hospital.

 Once admitted, patients are housed in their own kennel within a ward.
 Dogs are exercised outside several times daily.
 Cats are housed in a separate ward from dogs, with adequate space for bedding, litter trays and feeding bowls.
 We stock a variety of cat litters so that we can use one that your cat is used to.

 Our strict infection control policy means you will not normally be able to leave personal items with your pet.
 These may be left at our discretion in exceptional circumstances but will be subject to our infection control guidelines and we are unable to accept responsibility for any loss or damage.

-If your pet is a fussy eater and is used to one particular food, it may be advisable to bring some of their usual food with you, especially if they are going to be admitted
+Whilst your pet is in our care, an easily digestible complete food will be fed to them.
+If your pet is a fussy eater and is used to one particular food, it may be advisable to bring some of their usual food with you, especially if they are going to be admitted.

 For health and safety reasons, and to minimise the risk of infectious disease transmission, we hope that you will understand that patient visits can only be allowed in exceptional circumstances.

 We understand that your pet being away from home and the family environment can be stressful for both you and them.
 While your pet is the hospital, they will have human company for a significant portion of the day and will be taken for regular walks and given lots of attention.
 We will do our utmost to ensure your pet is treated and discharged back home to you as soon as possible.